VincentTam/vincenttam.github.io/source/_posts/2014-06-05-mathjax-in-octopress-via-https.markdown

 Some contents in [Octopress][] blogs *couldn't* be viewed via HTTPS[^1], for example, [a Japanese blog][JPBlog].

-{% imgpopup /images/posts/OctopressHTTPS/JPBlog.png 80% Screenshot of an Octopress blog in Japanese %}
+{% img fancybox /images/posts/OctopressHTTPS/JPBlog.png 'Screenshot of an Octopress blog in Japanese' 'fig1' %}

 This blog on last Saturday afternoon

 + The first category list item "$\rm \LaTeX$" on the right *couldn't* be displayed

-{% imgpopup /images/posts/OctopressHTTPS/blocked.png 80% Screenshot of my blog on last Saturday afternoon %}
+{% img fancybox /images/posts/OctopressHTTPS/blocked.png 'Screenshot of my blog on last Saturday afternoon' 'fig2' %}

 + Using HTTP instead of HTTPS, I can see the blocked contents.

-{% imgpopup /images/posts/OctopressHTTPS/disable_blocking.png 80% Disable Protection on This Page %}
+{% img fancybox /images/posts/OctopressHTTPS/disable_blocking.png 'Disable Protection on This Page' 'fig3' %}

-{% imgpopup /images/posts/OctopressHTTPS/blocking_disabled.png 80% Blocked contents can be displayed. %}
+{% img fancybox /images/posts/OctopressHTTPS/blocking_disabled.png 'Blocked contents can be displayed.' 'fig4' %}

 **How can those blocked contents be displayed automatically?**